wxs/cherylhsu.ca/content/post/2021-05-09-whole-fragments-of-time.md

 Perhaps I have come to rely on these journal entries as posts to drape the duration of an endless pandemic where, captured by the words of John Steinbeck: “from nothing to nothing is no time at all.”
 Yet truthfully, I just haven’t been in the space to write.
 The part of me that feels committed to a particular pace and discipline of writing here is deeply *irritated*  -- every day passing stacks up another vague let down.
 Yet who or what am I letting down?
 What is this supposed pace of output that I have become so attached to?

 So I allow the urgency of writing to slowly drip off me, trusting that *right time* will come.
-And in the moment of letting go, I feel my soul stirring again.
+And in the [stillness](https://cherylhsu.ca/post/2020-12-22-a-tiny-dance-in-stillness/) of letting go, I feel my soul stirring again.

 ![](/images/img_7169.jpg)